 The Wildlife Code of Missouri classifies the coyote as a furbearer and game mammal that may be taken during prescribed hunting and trapping seasons.
 See current regulations for details.
 The Code also specifies that you may shoot or trap damage-causing coyotes out-of-season without a permit.
 Refer to 3 CSR 10-4.130 Owner May Protect Property; Public Safety of the Code for details and restrictions.

 Farmers and ranchers must ensure that animal pens and enclosures will exclude coyotes.
 A well-built net or woven-wire fence can be 100-percent effective.
 Likewise, fencing of suburban yards must be adequate to protect housecats, small dogs, and large dogs that may be old and infirm.
 If coyotes are digging under fences to attack livestock, refer to Trapping below.

 Not recommended because none are known to be effective.

 Some farmers and ranchers successfully use dogs, donkeys, mules, or llamas to protect livestock.

 This illustrated booklet shows you how to use dogs, donkeys, mules, or llamas to protect livestock.
-To order, email firstname.lastname@example.org and ask for Using Guard Animals to Protect Livestock (PLS044).
+To order, email firstname.lastname@example.org (link sends e-mail) and ask for Using Guard Animals to Protect Livestock (PLS044).
 Be sure to include your name and mailing address.